pravn27/ds-algo-tech-doc/docs/ds-algo-course-tutorials/namaste-dsa/readerDoc/1-introduction/1-introduction.md

 - Follow the curriculum in the order present in course

-- Make your own motes, write & practice your own code
+- Make your own notes, write & practice your own code

 - Understanding DSA, it takes time !!